moeenScape/stream-api/README.md

 ```console
 output : Any number greater than 10? true
 ```
+Explanation:

+- The anyMatch terminal operation is applied to the stream of integers (numbers).
+- The lambda expression number -> number > 10 checks if any element in the stream is greater than 10.
+- In the given list [1, 20, 12, 8, 25], there are numbers (20, 12, 25) that are greater than 10.-
+- The result, which is a boolean indicating whether any element is greater than 10, is printed using System.out.println.
+In this case, it is true.
 * allMatch(Predicate<T> predicate) - Checks if all elements in the stream match a given condition.
 ```java
 List<Integer> numbers = Arrays.asList(15, 20, 12, 18, 25);